harlyq/aframe-sprite-particles-component/README.md

 over-time ranges for the particle scale (scaled equally in all dimensions)

+**screenDepthOffset** : number = `0`

+slightly adjusts the screen for each particle. if 0, this effect is disabled, if 1 the newest particle will appear above all others, if -1 the oldest particle will appear above all others.
+This effect is useful for displaying new particles on top of older particles, when the **particleOrder** is `original`, or when **depthWrite** is true.
+Using large positive or negative numbers may result in particles disappearing.

 **seed** : int = `-1`

 initial seed for randomness. if negative, then there is no initial seed